lauslim12/provisions/README.md

 Some notes to keep in mind before provisioning your device:

-- Make sure you get a PC with Intel processors.
-Homebrew (for Linux) does not support ARM processors.
-Please use either MacOS or the Debian family.
+- Please use either MacOS or the Debian family for this script to work as-is.
 - I am a 'minimalist' developer.
 I don't really have any personal configurations other than the synchronized one in Visual Studio Code and my simple dotfiles.
 - We keep everything simple in local machine, and we can use Docker if we need more complicated tools (databases, caches, etcetera).
 - The provisioning process is kept sane, that is, no files/lines will be changed if they already exist.